rjcortese/dotfiles/README.md

 # dotfiles
-All the peachy config files for things like vim and tmux etc.
+All the peachy config files for:
+* vim
+* tmux
+* alacritty